sydneehaley/pinned/README.md

 ### About

 This is a Pinterest inspired pinned images gallery for exploring ideas.
-Not exactly a clone of pinterest, but my vision of "pinterest" which focuses on a redesign and update of the current frontend of Pinterest.
+Not exactly a clone of pinterest, but my vision of "pinterest" which focuses on a redesign and update of the current frontend of an "Pinterest" style web app for sharing ideas.
 This is a full stack web application using React.js, React ReduxToolkit, Google Firebase (backend), and Tailwind CSS.

 ### Demo